RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/04-create-get-carts-endpoint.md

 In our example we will only use basic GET, POST and DELETE routing.
 Let's get started with the GET operations.

 **1. Creating a GET /services/cart endpoint**
-First we are going to create a very simple endpoint that returns a `ShopppingCart` object as a JSON String using the ```src/main/java/com/redhat/coolstore/utils/Transformers.java```{open} to get a `JsonObject` that we can then return as String
+First we are going to create a very simple endpoint that returns a `ShopppingCart` object as a JSON String using the `src/main/java/com/redhat/coolstore/utils/Transformers.java`{{open}} to get a `JsonObject` that we can then return as String.
+Add this code at the `//TODO: Add handler for getting a shoppingCart by id` marker:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Add handler for getting a shoppingCart by id">
 private void getCart(RoutingContext rc) {